 A bewitching Nordic nation of volcanoes, glaciers, cosmic winter light shows and endless summer twilight, Iceland is like nothing you’ve ever experienced before.
 The island’s mercurial weather means you’ll need to prepare for quick changes in advance.
 And the spectacularly dramatic landscape can bring its own challenges too.
 As they say, it’s good to know before you go, so read on for our top Iceland travel tips.
-From saving money to keeping safe and everything in between, find out all you need for unforgettable trip.
+From saving money to keeping safe and everything in between, find out all you need for an unforgettable trip.

 At just 103,000 km2, Iceland is a small but extremely popular island.
 Tourism has soared over the last few years with visitor numbers in recent years topping upwards of two million a year.
 Many choose to base themselves in Reykjavik and explore from there.
 This means there’s often a lot of competition for accommodation.
 And if you plan on staying in one of Iceland’s smaller towns, you may end up having to base your travel plans around the scant availability of small guesthouses.
 The same goes with activities – both the Golden Circle Tour and the Blue Lagoon now routinely book out a day in advance.